marisarpo/horizons-week02/day4/3_momentum/README.md

 	* **Temperature**: `<span>` element
 	* ***Icon***: Depending on what you what you use (maybe [fontawesome](http://fontawesome.io/icons/) or [ionicons]())

-## Phase 1 - Wow, You're Pretty, Let's Go On A Date
+## Part 1 - Wow, You're Pretty, Let's Go On A Date

-In this phase, we're going to be using the [Unsplash API](https://source.unsplash.com) to pimp out our dashboard background.
+In this part, we're going to be using the [Unsplash API](https://source.unsplash.com) to pimp out our dashboard background.
 You should have experience setting an image to be particularly huge and fill a whole screen (sometimes known as a **"hero image"**) from doing that in the Kickstarter clone.
 We're going to be doing that again here, but pulling the image from an API.

 We're also going to learn about a technique using something called a `pseudo-tag` that can be used to improve readability and usage of your web-app. `Pseudo-tags` are a big part of web development and can be used to pull off some particularly tricky things without using extra elements ([everything here](http://a.singlediv.com) was made with a single div).

-Your tasks in this phase will be to:
+Your tasks in this part will be to:

 1. Create an img tag and style it so that it fills
 2. Improve readability